SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 ##### SAGE

-Sages are research experts who can contribute to your research and crafting projects.
+[[Sage|Sages]] are research experts who can contribute to your research and crafting projects.
 A [[Sage|sage]] can contribute one project roll per day to a project you choose while they remain at your stronghold, provided they have access to the necessary materials.

 When you recruit a [[Sage|sage]], choose four skills from the lore skill group that they know.
 A [[Sage|sage]] has a Reason and Intuition score of 1, and a 0 in all other characteristics.
 They know Caelian and two other languages of your choice.